-To link to this resource use: https://libraries.indiana.edu/resources/liberationafrica
+To link to this database use: https://libraries.indiana.edu/databases/liberationafrica

 FBI surveillance files: African Liberation Support Committee and All African People's Revolutionary Party.

 Composed of FBI surveillance files on the activities of the African Liberation Support Committee and All African People's Revolutionary Party; this collection provides two unique views on African American support for liberation struggles in Africa, the issue of Pan-Africanism, and the role of African independence movements as political leverage for domestic Black struggles.
 (OCLC)